 For simplicity, let’s say you have a net worth of $100,000 and you invest it all in the down payment on a $500,000 house.
-If the home’s value drops 20% the next day, you suddenly have a zero net worth and your life’s savings is gone.
+If the home’s value drops 20% the next day, you suddenly have a zero net worth and your life’s savings is gone (at least on paper, and maybe for real if you end up having to sell soon).

 On the other hand, if the home appreciates 20%, you’ll have doubled your net worth in one day—a 100% return overnight.
 (Of course, an all-cash buyer’s net worth would’ve simply moved up or down 20% because of zero leverage.)